Geraldo Perdomo Preview, Player Props: Diamondbacks vs. Dodgers

 Geraldo Perdomo At The Plate

-- Perdomo has reached base via a hit in 60 games this year (of 108 played), and had multiple hits in 27 of those games.
+- Perdomo has picked up a hit in 56.0% of his 109 games this year, with multiple hits in 24.8% of those games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.